 For the cold nights and high altitudes I encountered in Chamonix I only wore my fleece jacket.
-Not once did I pull out my packable down jacket—mostly because of the extra step to unroll and fluff it up.
 However, either one of these would have been sufficient.
 The nights are chilly but not wintery cold; all you really need is something warm but on the lighter end of the spectrum.

 Personally I love any kind of high-quality fuzzy soft fleece.
 Specifically:

 - The North Face Women’s Osito jacket – this is the coziest jacket ever

 - Columbia Women’s Sherpa Jacket – also so cozy

 - Columbia Lake 22 Down Hooded Jacket – not a fleece, but still recommended

 While your hikes and your daytime adventures down in the Chamonix valley may be warm, you’ll really need the extra cozy layers for:

 - At the top of the Aiguille du Midi.
 This is Chamonix’s #1 summer attraction and, at an altitude of 12,602 feet, the temperature up there is much, much colder.